Few-Shot Object Detection: A Comprehensive Survey: Current trends

 \section{Current trends}

-As current trends for few-shot object detection, we identified the following: Dual-branch meta learning architectures benefit from transformer-based attention mechanisms for aggregating support and query features.
-Moreover, transformers will likely replace the current Faster R-CNN backbone, as it is already the case in Meta-DETR~\cite{MetaDETR-arxiv2021}.
-In both dual-branch meta learning and transfer learning approaches, we see the rise of using additional loss functions to create more discriminative features for increasing the inter-class variance and decreasing the inner-class variance.
-In addition, more and more often a supplementary branch is utilized that receives augmented images in order to increase the low variance of novel object instances.
-For transfer learning approaches, the current research shows that freezing most of the weights is disadvantageous.
-Instead, by carefully adjusting the gradient flow, more components can be trained in the second finetuning phase as well, thus achieving higher performance.
+\textbf{Improvement of Techniques}: Currently, dual-branch meta learning approaches improve much by using attention for aggregating features of both branches \cite{APSP-wacv2022, IFC-apin2022, Meta-DETR-tpami2022}.
+By aggregating before the RPN \cite{AttentionRPN-cvpr2020} or using a proposal-free transformer as detector \cite{Meta-DETR-tpami2022}, the issue of missing proposals for novel categories is effectively solved.
+Transfer learning approaches currently improve much by guiding the gradient flow to be able to train as much components of the detector as possible \cite{DeFRCN-iccv2021}.
+In both types of approaches a current trend is the use of metric learning concepts by modifying the loss function to enable better category separation \cite{IFC-apin2022}.
+More trends are highlighted as part of the comparison in \autoref{sec:comparison}.

-Besides these trends in improving few-shot object detection approaches, the extension of few-shot object detection concepts to further research areas such as a weakly-supervised setting or to few-shot instance segmentation is also a current trend.
-For the weakly-supervised setting, there are only image-level annotations and no bounding boxes, which makes the problem even harder.
-A first approach towards this direction is StarNet~\cite{StarNet-aaai2021}.
-In contrast, few-shot instance segmentation requires not just bounding boxes but a pixel-level segmentation of the objects, which is already explored by, e.g., FGN~\cite{FGN-few-shot-instance-cvpr2020} and FAPIS~\cite{FAPIS-few-shot-instance-cvpr2021}.
+\textbf{Extension to Related Research Areas}: Besides these trends towards improving FSOD techniques, the extension of FSOD concepts to further research areas such as a weakly-supervised setting \cite{StarNet-aaai2021}, self-supervised learning \cite{FSOD-self-supervised-survey-arxiv2021}, or to few-shot instance segmentation \cite{FGN-few-shot-instance-cvpr2020, FAPIS-few-shot-instance-cvpr2021} is also a current trend.

-Even though most few-shot object detection approaches are evaluated on the PASCAL VOC and Microsoft COCO datasets currently, we would like to encourage future research to additionally evaluate on more realistic datasets such as LVIS or FSOD, as already done in \cite{AttentionRPN-cvpr2020, MM-FSOD-arxiv2020, TFA-icml2020, LearningSegmentTail-cvpr2020}.
+\textbf{Open Challenges}: Many approaches focus on either improving meta learning or transfer learning, but often neglect that concepts between both types of approaches are exchangeable as pointed out in \autoref{tab:comparison-meta-transfer}, which leaves potential for improvements in future work.
+Since the mainly used FSOD benchmarks PASCAL VOC and Microsoft COCO do not contain realistic novel categories that represent rare objects, we would like to encourage future research to additionally evaluate on more realistic datasets such as LVIS or FSOD, as already done in \cite{AttentionRPN-cvpr2020, MM-FSOD-arxiv2020, TFA-icml2020, LearningSegmentTail-cvpr2020}.
+Additionally, in \cite{FSOD-toolchain-mmm2022} a framework for creating a customized FSOD dataset is provided.
+When employing FSOD in a realistic setting, including really rare categories, likely, a domain shift will occur.
+Therefore, concepts from cross-domain detection \cite{cai2019exploring, xu2020cross, chen2020harmonizing} should be further explored in future work.